Visiting Tamarindo Beach

 Very close to Tamarindo are estuary waterways, where you can kayak while you observe Costa Rican wildlife.
 Explore with a professional guide to see this unique ecosystem and maybe even some crocodiles!

-Tamarindo is a great place for nightlife.
+Tamarindo is one of the best beaches in Costa Rica for nightlife.
 There are a variety of bars and restaurants that offer, karaoke, live music, bar games, DJs and dance nights.
 Ask the locals where the hotspot is each night!
 You can also almost always find a lady’s night somewhere.

 Closest International Airport: Daniel Oduber International Airport (LIR)

 There are many convenient ways to get to Tamarindo.
 From San Jose you can rent a car, take a shuttle or private transfer.
 Keep in mind that it is about a 4 ½ hour drive.
 You can also take a domestic flight with Sansa.
 It costs about $70 and takes approximately 30 minutes.
 If you fly into Liberia, you will be able to arrive in about 1 ½ hours by rental car, shuttle or private transfer.

 Because it is such a popular tourist destination, there are many dining options available.
 Be aware that it might be a bit more expensive than other, less crowded, beach towns.
 Try Longboards BBQ for awesome barbecue sandwiches, La Pachanga for mouth-watering Italian pasta and pizza or NOI Bistro for a great veggie burger!
 For breakfast, make sure to try Gallo Pinto.
 The delicious, national dish of Costa Rica!